 Sometimes you see a long-term trend, but other times you see no apparent correlation.

-Check out the second graph, from 2000-2010, which shows some similar movement between the FFF and mortgage rates, but at times no obvious relationship.
+Check out the second graph below, from 2000-2010, which shows some similar movement between the FFF and mortgage rates, but at times no obvious relationship.

 In short, mortgage rates don’t necessarily follow the Fed, whether that’s up, down, or nowhere at all.